Girl Guides: Guide International Service

-The Guide International Service (GIS) was set up by the Girl Guides Association in Britain in 1942 with the aim of sending teams of adult Girl Guides into Europe after World War II to aid with relief work.
+The Guide International Service (GIS) was established by the Girl Guides Association in the UK in 1942, with the aim of sending teams of adult Guides into Europe after World War II to aid with relief work.

 A total of 198 Guiders and 60 Scout leaders from Britain, Australia, Canada, Denmark, Holland, Ireland, Kenya, New Zealand and Russia served in teams.
-Service teams went to various parts of occupied Europe, notably Bergen-Belsen displaced persons camp, while other teams served in Greece, Holland and Malaya.
+Working with UNRRA and the Council of British Societies for Relief Abroad, the GIS sent a number of teams to various parts of occupied Europe including Greece,the Netherlands and Germany, as well as Malaya.
+Notably members of team RS/107 were among the first civilians to enter the Bergen-Belsen concentration camp.